• Skip to primary navigation

 They mainly eat vegetation, including seeds and some greens.

-Also, these birds can be a natural pest controller at homestead as they eat grasshoppers, locusts, crickets, and ants.
+Also, these birds can be a natural pest controller at a homestead as they eat grasshoppers, locusts, crickets, and ants.

 Once they are mature in 20-24 weeks, you can harvest tender meat with a gamey flavor.